arunbillava/do-experiment/README.md

 > Note: Just an expeimental project
 > Feel free to suggest and contribute

-## Table of Contents that thought of doint till now
+## Table of Contents that thought of doing till now
 - GitHub husky, pull panda, action
 - Linting
 - Sementing versioning